Elleined/junit-mockito-notes/README.md

 `assertNotThrows(Class<T> expectedException, Executable executable)`: Will pass if execution of supplied executable will not throws expectedException.

 `assertInstance(Class<T> expectedInstance, T object)`: Will pass if supplied object is instance of expectedInstance.

+# What is Mocking
+- Used to achieve isolation/ dependent in unit testing.
+- Used to create a mock/ dummy object that will be used instead of real object.

+# When to use Mocking
+- If you have a component, method, function, class, logic, or object that is dependent in other components, method, function, class, logic, or object of the program.

+# Why use mocking
+- You will use mock/ dummy object for that so you can test individual component, method, function, class, logic, or object without interacting or calling the real object.